WDIV-TV: Subchannels

-WDIV's second digital subchannel formally carried programming from NBC Weather Plus, which folded in November 2008.
+WDIV's second digital subchannel formerly carried programming from NBC Weather Plus, which folded in November 2008.
 WDIV-TV also has a Mobile DTV feed of subchannel 4.1, labelled "Local 4", broadcasting at 1.83 Mbit/s.

 WDIV-DT2 was one of the few affiliates of This TV to have been affiliated with the network through most of its entire history, even as it was dropped in several other markets before Allen Media Group purchased the network in 2021.
 The network shut down on May 31, 2024, without prior on-air notice or announcement from Allen Media Group.
 The feed was replaced by a simulcast of the WDIV's fourth subchannel, Cozi TV.
 In September 2025, Heroes & Icons, which was previously on the fourth subchannel of WJBK, replaced the Cozi TV simulcast.

 On July 30, 2015, WDIV-TV became the market's affiliate for Weigel Broadcasting's MeTV network through their third subchannel.
 WDIV-DT3 is used as an overflow feed for network and syndicated programming if the latter is preempted by breaking news or severe weather coverage on 4.1.

 On January 3, 2020, WDIV-TV activated a fourth subchannel, which broadcasts Cozi TV, a network owned by NBC's parent company NBCUniversal.
 This makes WDIV-TV the third station in the Detroit market to have been affiliated with Cozi TV, which was previously on WMYD and on WADL.